Napier Culverin

-The Napier Culverin was a licensed built version of the Junkers Jumo 204 six-cylinder vertically opposed liquid-cooled diesel aircraft engine built by D. Napier & Son.
+The Napier Culverin was a license-built version of the Junkers Jumo 204 six-cylinder vertically opposed liquid-cooled diesel aircraft engine built by D. Napier & Son.
 The name is derived from the French word, culverin, for an early cannon or musket.
 First flown in 1938, the engine went into limited production, with testing carried out on a Blackburn Iris V biplane flying-boat aircraft and Fairey IIIF biplane.

 Design

 The six cylinders were arranged vertically.
 Two crankshafts were located at the top and bottom of the engine and coupled together by gears.
 The inlet and exhaust ports were controlled by the pistons, as in a petrol-fuelled two-stroke engine.